facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "is_collidable"
     - boolean
     - Whether the stage should be added to the collision and physics simulation world upon instancing.
+"force_flat_shading"
+    - boolean
+    - Whether the stage should be rendered with a flat shader.
+If this is set to true, it will override any shader_type specifications.
 "shader_type"
     - string (one of "material", "flat", "phong", "pbr")
     - The shader to be used to render the stage. 'material' uses the render asset's specified material, other values force specified shader regardless of asset specification.